ObsGitH/ObsidianRepo/ObsidianVault/Planning/Day Planning/Day Structure.md

 This is where you are going to write your current method of studying in order for you to not waste any memory on it.

+## Programming
+- The only way to really learn things is by using them and playing with them.
+Just reading about them or trying to make things make sense in your head is a waste of time.
+If you want to learn something, you need to get your hands dirty.
+-
+- You should push and pull from your github accounts every day.
+If you are going to program in your notebook, then push the changes made on the desktop to github and pull from github in the notebook
+	- You must push your changes to github at the end of the day no matter what.

 ## Attention
 - Life will get in the way and that is okay.
 Doing the bare minimum is fine, as long as you did it for a good reason.
 You have a lot of shit that needs to be done: haircut, university stuff, family stuff and so on.
 Sometimes you will be so sleep deprived that sleeping will be a valid excuse.
 Make sure to write down why you are doing the bare minimum in your agenda in order to avoid guilt.
 The only non negotiable is the bare minimum